KaOS-Community-Packages/cegui/README.md

 * tolua++ (available from KCP at https://github.com/KaOS-Community-Packages/tolua)

 Installing these two dependencies, run as user:
-`# kcp -di tolua` then buld ogre and it's depends (check the README of ogre for instructions), then you'll be able to run:
+`# kcp -di tolua` then build ogre and it's depends (check the README of ogre for instructions), then you'll be able to run:
 `# kcp -i cegui`